Structural Gaussian mixture vector autoregressive model with application to the asymmetric effects of monetary policy shocks: Details on the empirical application

 According to thee small $p$-values, it seems likely that also the AR matrices vary in time.
 But since the $p$-values were not particularly small, we studied the generalized impulse response functions of the constrained GMVAR($3,2$) models as well.
 We found that if the AR matrices and intercepts are constrained identical in both regimes (a linear VAR with two volatility regimes), small and large as well as contractionary and expansionary monetary policy shocks induce a long-run price puzzle in both regimes.
 If only the AR matrices are constrained to be identical in both regimes, small and large contractionary monetary policy shocks induce a medium- to long-run price puzzle and expansionary shocks medium-run price puzzle in the unstable inflation regime.
 But the GIRFs did not change much in the stable inflation regime (and thus display a long-run price puzzle for contractionary shocks in this regime as well).
-The GIRFs of the constrained models are not shown for brevity.\footnote{For the constrained models, the monetary policy shock was identified with constraints (\ref{eq:Wimposed}) similarly to the unconstrained model, as the unrestricted impact effects were similar in sign and magnitude to the unconstrained model.
+The GIRFs of the constrained models are not shown for brevity.
+That is, enforcing linearity to the autoregressive dynamics appears to make the price puzzle worse.\footnote{For the constrained models, the monetary policy shock was identified with the constraints described in Section~\ref{sec:identmone} similarly to the unconstrained model, as the unrestricted impact effects were similar in sign and magnitude to the unconstrained model.
 Also the estimated mixing weights were quite similar: one of the regimes prevailed in the 70's, 80's, the Financial crisis, and COVID-19 crisis, but also short periods during other times.
 For the ease of communication, we hence refer to them as stable inflation regime and unstable inflation regime similarly to the unconstrained model.}